 Easing up emotional armor is no cake walk.
-Some people are so set in their ways, there’s no hope of them easing up.
-But other people with a sense of nature still in them know there’s more to life.
-It’s lucky the force of life is so strong that even when people’s emotional armor is so tight that you might think of calling it “anti-life” instead of “armor,” still the huge natural power and warmth of life energy has a chance of easing up that frozen structure.
+Some people are dead-set in their ways, so there’s no hope of them easing up.
+But other people who retain a sense of nature know there’s much more to life.
+The force of life is strong.
+Even when people’s emotional armor is so tight and hard that you might think of calling it “anti-life” instead of “armor,” even then the natural power and warmth of life energy has a chance of easing up that restricting, frozen structure.

-A person needs an outside boost of life energy from someone who’s free of emotional armor nearby, right close to them, to let the glow of their energy run over onto them and add to their own life energy, so it has a fair chance of easing up the anti-life and maybe some of their logjam.
-A therapist with unarmored eyes can guide the person struggling for health through all the twisted maze of their destructive influences and sort out the healthy and good parts, while at the same time not giving the anti-life a chance.
-If they work together carefully, life energy can melt frozen armor so it stays melted and not an obstacle.
-The person easing up their armor can use the unarmored therapist’s energy like reinforcements for battling anti-life with good, clear-seeing life.
+A person needs an outside boost of life energy from someone who’s free of emotional armor nearby and capable of helping them.
+Most importantly, outside help provides additional energy.
+It increases the chances of a patient’s easing up some of the logjam that is restricting their life.
+A therapist with unarmored eyes can guide the person struggling for health through all the twisted maze of their destructive influences.
+Essentially, a therapist can sort out the healthy and good aspects to help a person eliminate destructive ways of life.
+As a result of this work, frozen armor can melt and stay melted.
+The patient easing up their armor uses the unarmored therapist’s energy like energetic reinforcements for battling anti-life with good, clear-seeing life.

 There’s talk involved, but the most powerful part is silent.
-You might not think it, but even ordinary talking can block life energy.
+Even ordinary talking can block life energy.
 Useless chitchat protects people from stirring up their way of life.
-Sometimes a body has to pipe down and stand some quiet if they want half a chance of easing up their armor.
+Most importantly, defenses like this create a distant that protects a person from any risk of change.
+Sometimes a body has to pipe down and stand some quiet.
+That gives them a chance of easing up their armor.
 Other talk, like a therapist’s comment that goes to the heart of the matter, can sometimes change a person’s whole life.